Firebase push notifications

 - Go to Settings > Cloud Messaging where you will find the Server key and Sender ID.

-- In Xtremepush, go to Settings > Channel Settings > Push Settings and select the matching Website.
+- In Xtremepush, go to Settings > Apps & sites > click on the matching website > Push Settings.

 - Copy the Sender ID and Server key into the appropriate fields.